 Staying on the cutting edge of real-time communication technology since its inception, we have accumulated solid expertise in building reliable and highly scalable video conferencing solutions.
 Enhance your practice with robust telemedicine capabilities from video-based direct patient care to peer-to-peer consultations to staff education.

-Tell us more about your video conferencing needs.
+Tell us more about your video conferencing software development needs.

 One of the things that smooth video conferencing relies on is dependable connectivity.
 However, there are many factors that play their part in a stable high-speed Internet connection — a user’s location, fixed or mobile networks, multiple users on the same network, etc. These bandwidth limitations can have a devastating impact on the perceived video quality.
 A virtual consultation open to interruptions from video buffering and audio chopping can hardly be deemed a consistent telehealth experience that patients expect.

 Adaptive bitrate streaming, or ABR for short, helps meet the stringent QoS constraints for quality video conferencing on any connection.
 By dynamically adjusting the bitrate to changing network conditions, ABR enables the optimal viewing experiences at any given moment of time.
 To do that, a media server creates different streams with different bitrates and resolutions and then sends the highest-quality stream possible to viewers.

 Another reason that can degrade the quality of real-time video streaming is errors introduced during data transmission.
 These errors can result from network congestion, packet losses, and route failures, and other QoS problems.